winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 We need a mechanism for explicitly qualifying lifted objects.
 Consider the following cases:

-1. Cases where we use inflight expressions to reference a preflight object we'd like to disable the compilation error and explicitly qualify the lift.
+1. When using inflight expressions to reference a preflight object we'd like to disable the compilation error and explicitly qualify the lift.
 ```js
 let b1 = new cloud.Bucket() as "b1";
 let b2 = new cloud.Bucket() as "b2";